 When getting a boarding group, you generally want the lowest number possible – this means that you’ll need to be fast.
 There are two main reasons for this: 1.
 The lower your number, the more likely you are to get to ride.
 If Rise of the Resistances experiences significant technical difficulties during the day, the higher number groups may not get called to join the queue.
 2. The wait times once you’re called to enter the queue tend to grow as the day goes on.
 There have been reports of guests still waiting an hour even with boarding passes later in the day.
 Compared to that, when we had group 28, we waited about 15 minutes and when we had group 2, we pretty much walked straight to the initial briefing with barely a pause.

 While prepping this article, I periodically checked the app (a total mistake when stuck at your desk in cold, gray Michigan) to see what groups were boarding at a particular time of the day.
 Here is what I found.
-Keep in mind that these were all 8 am opening times unless otherwise noted.
+Keep in mind that these were all 8 am opening times unless otherwise specified.
+Note: These were pre-social distancing so it’s no longer the best comparison as ride capacity has changed.

 Saturday, February 1 at 9:10am: 22-33 (7am opening)